Railway Empire

 Railway Empire is a railroad construction and management simulation game developed by Gaming Minds Studio and published by Kalypso Media.
-It was released on 26 January 2018 for Linux and Microsoft Windows, 30 January 2018 for PlayStation 4 and Xbox One, and 14 February 2020 for Nintendo Switch.
+It was announced in early 2017 and released on 26 January 2018 for Linux and Microsoft Windows, 30 January 2018 for PlayStation 4 and Xbox One, and 14 February 2020 for Nintendo Switch.
 In Japan, the physical copy of the game was distributed by Ubisoft in May 2018.
+A sequel, Railway Empire 2, was released in 2023.

 Gameplay

 Railway Empire's base game takes place in the United States from 1830 to 1930.
 The player can build a large network of railway lines and buy various locomotives to serve cities and industries - growing cities in the process, and hire railway personnel for both train operations and office positions, all with individual bonuses and personality types.
 The player can also unlock innovations such as new locomotives or bonuses to revenue.
 The game has five main game modes: campaign mode, scenario mode, free mode, sandbox mode and challenge mode.

 The Campaign mode mainly takes the player through the building of the First transcontinental railroad, the exception being mission four which is based around the American Civil War.
 In this mode, the player must fulfil tasks as well as competing with AI controlled competitors.
 In the Scenario mode, these competitors are selectable and playable characters with specific gameplay bonuses.
 The tasks are also considerably harder in scenario mode.
 In Free mode, the task list is randomly generated upon start-up, and the tasks given are not compulsory.
-Players can also choose how many competitors they have (between 0 and 3).
+Players can also choose to toggle different settings, such as how many competitors they face (between 0 and 3), the competitors' difficulty level, or whether snowfall is enabled (thereby slowing down locomotives in winter months).
 Sandbox mode has no tasks and all locomotives are automatically researched.
 There are also no competitors and money is infinite.
 Challenge mode is similar to scenarios and free mode but players compete with other players on an online leaderboard.